 Before you can address your employees’ satisfaction, you need to measure it.

-Start by drawing up a satisfaction questionnaire to better understand their realities.
+Start by drawing up a satisfaction survey to better understand their realities.
 Make sure the survey is anonymous, easy to understand, relatively short (5-10 minutes max.) and in alignment with your goals.

 Here are some examples of questions to ask them: